oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/vision/vision.md

     Click **Next** to proceed to the **Review** step.

-6. Step 6: Create and Train Model - Step 3
+9. Step 9: Create and Train Model - Review step

     In this step you will only review and confirm the settings.
 If you are ok with them, click **Create and train**.

     ![Navigate to Vision](./images/lab3_014.png " ")

-7. Step 7: Training in progress ...
+10. Step 10: Training in progress ...

-    Model training is now in progress.
-In the **Project details: models** page you can monitor the progress by clicking the **Work Request** operation (in this case **CREATE_MODEL).
+    Model training is in progress.
+In the **Project details: models** page you can monitor the progress by clicking the **Work Request** operation (in this case **CREATE_MODEL**).

     ![Navigate to Vision](./images/lab3_015.png " ")

-8. Step 8: Work request log monitoring
+11. Step 11: Work request log monitoring

-    You can now monitor the progress by reviewing **Log Messages**.
+    You can monitor the progress by reviewing **Log Messages**.

     ![Navigate to Vision](./images/lab3_016.png " ")

     ![Navigate to Vision](./images/lab3_017.png " ")

-9. Step 9: Evaluate your model
+12. Step 12: Evaluate your model

     When model training is completed - **State** is *Succeeded* and **% Complete** is *100%*.